stolniceanuiustin/ESP32NESEMULATOR/README.md

 I developed a functional emulator for the Nintendo Entertainment System (NES), allowing original games (ROMs) to run on an ESP32s3.
 This is a port of my original NESEmulator, which was designed for x86.
 Currently, it runs Super Mario Bros at a "cinematic", but not real time yet, 24 FPS.
-The CPU emulation is (almost) cycle accurate, while the PPU renders everything on a scanline at once.
+The CPU emulation is cycle stepped but not cycle accurate - i removed the checks for page crossings, as that took way too much CPU time, while the PPU renders everything on a scanline at once.

 ## Implemented MAPPERS:
 Unfortunetly, the only mapper implemented for now is MAPPER0, and it is hardcoded, as i tried to eliminate as much C++ overhead as possbile.